Miha-x64/Lychee/README.md

 Note that it is distributed under 'GPL v.
 2.0 with classpath exception' which is not as restrictive as GPL itself.

-You can mutate concurrent properties in the end of async computations, changing UI state as needed.
+You can mutate concurrent properties in the end of async computations (i. e. from CompletableFuture's Consumer), triggering UI state change as needed.